chinmayg/PhotoOrganizer/README.md

 ## Notes
 - If the Google Maps API key is not set, location services will default to "Unknown Location"
 - The Google Maps Geocoding API has usage limits and may incur costs depending on your usage
 - Location caching helps reduce API calls and associated costs
+- File type filtering is case-insensitive and handles extensions with or without dots